vertica/spark-connector/README.md

 ## Complex Data Types

 ### Requirements
-Complex data types requires Vertica 11 and Vertica's JDBC connector 11.
-Complex data types support is backwards compatible only with Vertica 10.x with some restrictions.
+Complex data types requires at least Vertica 11 and Vertica's JDBC Driver 11.
+It is compatible with Vertica 10 with some restrictions.

 ### Complex Type Conversion